SantiDiana/Speaker-Style-Classification/README.md

 0 means silence, 1 means speech and 2 means singing voice.
 The decision is made by applying a frame window of 10ms, so each element of the decision_vector corresponds to a 10ms frame of the input audio file.
 Once you have that vector, is up to you what to do with it.

 # Explanation of the different modules
 First of all, VAD.py contains the Voice Activity Detector.
-Then, evaluate_pitch.py, pitch_extractor.py and extractors folder contain the way to extract the f0 of every frame of the input audio file.
+Then, f0 extraction has been performed, in order to maintain the company's privacy, with librosa.
+It works worse and slower than the f0_extraction algorithm that Voicemod implemented.
 Then, NoteDetection.py implements the Note Detection Algorithm over the f0 signal.
 NumberFramesPercentage.py and NotePercentage.py contain both calculations of the parameters that are used in order the make the final decision.
 Finally, SVM.py contains the decision function.

 Parameters_silence_VAD.sav and Parameters_voice_VAD.sav contain the Voice Activity Detector parameters once trained with Bertso Dataset. finalized_model.sav contains SVM training once trained with Bertso Dataset.